Section 403.7032(3), Florida Statutes: "Each state agency, public institution of higher learning, community college,

 - Any and all buildings that are occupied by municipal, county or state employees

-- Any and all entities, public or private, that occupy a building managed by the Department of Management Services
+- Public entities that occupy a building managed by the Department of Management Services

 It is required that the above listed entities report, to the county in which they are located, all recycled materials.
 This reporting